ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 The only columns relevant to your code are Lat (the latitude), Lon (the longitude), and Wind (the wind speed in miles per hour).

+### Add code to make the Turtle trace the hurricane's path
-Using the data in irma.csv, your irma function must show hurricane Irma's path.
-Your solution must include the following:
+Using the data in `irma.csv`, your irma function must show hurricane Irma's path.
+Your solution should look like [the video](https://youtu.be/c2uRG42M_nc) and must include the following:

 * Correctly show each point in the data file (together with lines between each point)
 * At each point, you must display what category the storm is, if it has hurricane strength winds, otherwise, draw no text.